cyntsh/chem-ar-vae/README.md

 * [AR-VAE: Attribute-based Regularization of VAE Latent Spaces](https://github.com/ashispati/ar-vae)

 ## Results
-The model seems to think that higher logP values are correlated with more carbon atoms, and lower logP values are correlated with more N atoms and double bonds.
+Results suggest that higher logP values are correlated with more carbon atoms, and lower logP values are correlated with more N atoms and double bonds.
 Some issues with disentanglement: dimension 0 is most correlated with dimensions 8 and 32, both of which seem to encode attributes relating to N, = vs C.

 ## References
 * Ashis Pati, Alexander Lerch.
 "Attribute-based Regularization of Latent Spaces for Variational Auto-Encoders", Neural Computing and Applications.
 2020.